 On WeChat, there are groups in which it is possible to create communities in which it is possible to share offers and new products, but it is not really for consumers, because they do not like to be all in the same group.
-It is more a community to animate new offers, new brand ideas aimed at new potential buyers.
+It is more of a community to animate new offers and new brand ideas aimed at new potential buyers.

 Sellers who chat directly with consumers are also an excellent option for community management, but the brand must not forget that Chinese consumers expect high-quality sellers who offer customers a special relationship.

 How to localize your marketing strategy in the Chinese market?

 Localization is the key to brand loyalty in China